Yes No Share to Facebook

 Communicate Clearly and Effectively

-Before starting to craft an expert report, the expert is wise to carefully review the purpose and needs which the report is to serve by discussing such with the lawyer or paralegal who are seeking the report.
+Prior to drafting a report, the expert should review the required scope of the report with the representative, being the lawyer or paralegal, who seeks the report.
 Depending on the nature of the court case, the report may require broad details or may require a narrow focus.
 In some circumstances, a brief report is adequate; and in other circumstances a more lengthy report is necessary.
-Failing to conduct this review may result in the expert wasting the effort of preparing an excessively detailed report or useless preparing an insufficient report; and whereas both possibilities may result in a waste of time, such is also a waste of money.
+Forgoing this review can result in the waste of preparing an insufficient report or the waste of preparing an excessive report.
+Either is a waste of time and therefore money.

-It is also necessary that the supporting evidence documents reviewed by the expert are adequately included and properly referenced.
+A proper expert report includes, and properly references, the evidence documents that support the expert opinions and conclusions.
 The evidence documents can, and should, include pictures, study data, testing results, among other details, all provided as attached appendices or schedules.
-Additionally, a bibliography to summarize any authoritative documents used for research should be included.
+A bibliography referencing any authoritative documents or studies that are used to support opinions and conclusions should also be included.

 An expert report should express opinions clearly and concisely while being easy to read in an organized and professional layout with spelling, grammar, and punctuation, carefully reviewed for correctness.
 The expert report should be written with a vernacular and tone that is consistent with the language of the intended audience whereas, for example, differences may be required for legal cases heard by a judge versus legal cases heard by a jury; and accordingly, language should remain within the understanding of the average layperson while avoiding belittlement of judges, lawyers, and other experts.
 Reports should be careful to limit the use of industry specific jargon or abbreviations known only to those with expertise within the relevant field; and, where industry jargon or abbreviations are necessary, a reference table or key to provide definitions should be provided within the report.